twreporter/git-hooks/README.md

 # git-hooks

-Git hooks for GO pre-commit format by gofmt
+Git hooks for GO pre-commit format by gofmt.

+This script will run `goimports` and `go vet` to format and validate the files.

 ## Install